Rafael José Díaz-Balart: Biography

 In 1948, Díaz-Balart's daughter Mirta married Fidel Castro, then a fellow philosophy student at the University of Havana.
 They divorced in 1955, and in 1959, Castro led the Cuban Revolution, overthrowing the government with which both Díaz-Balart and his son Rafael were affiliated.
 Díaz-Balart went into exile in Miami, and became a United States citizen.
 In 1965, Díaz-Balart, along with his son Rafael, entered law school at the University of Madrid in Spain, where he received a second law degree.
 Díaz-Balart then returned to Miami, Florida, where he remained until his death, in 1985.

-On February 10, 2007, Florida International University dedicated the Rafael Diaz-Balart Hall as the building housing the Florida International University College of Law, jointly named for Díaz-Balart and his son Rafael.
-The United States Congress also passed a resolution in 2007 honoring Díaz-Balart's contributions.
+The building that houses the Florida International University College of Law bears his name, "Rafael Diaz-Balart Hall", a building designed by Robert A.M.
+Stern Architects.
+The United States Congress also passed a resolution on February 7, 2007, detailing Díaz-Balart's contributions and recognizing that the law school building was named in his honor.